mattcorbin/advent2016/README.md

-# advent
+# advent2016
-advent of code template repository
+advent of code 2016 solutions